SolraBizna/ars-emu/HARDWARE.md

   Calling this on anything that isn't a key config item is a bad idea.
 - `$0A`, `n`: Change selection in reverse direction (for selectors only)
 - `$0B`: Read menu cookie
   Reads a value that will change whenever the currently active menu changes.
+This cookie will never equal `$EC`; this is important in "secure" configuration mode.
 - `$FF`: Guaranteed to do nothing (except that, like any other command, it discards any previous command result)

+The Emulator Configuration port is always disabled in movie recording and playback.

 ### Embedding SimpleConfig

+Unless requested otherwise on the command line, the emulator *will* trust SimpleConfig with configuration port manipulation, even if it won't trust third-party code.
+If you follow the directions below, your ROM will have access to the emulator configuration port by default... as long as it only accesses it through SimpleConfig.

     .ORGA $F000
     .SECTION "!SimpleConfig" FORCE